steemit/condenser/src/app/help/en/faq.md

 - From your wallet page, click the STEEM or Steem Dollar balances with the down arrow next to them.
 - In the drop-down menu, click 'Transfer'.
 - Type the username of the account you want to send the STEEM or Steem Dollars to.
-Double and triple check spelling.
+Double and triple check the spelling.
 - Enter the amount of STEEM or Steem Dollars to send.
 - Enter a memo to go along with the transaction (optional).
 - Click Submit.